Events

 Tip

-For more details regarding management of manual events, please also visit the following article.
+For more details regarding the management of manual events, please also visit the following article.

-Insert acknwoledge interval - allows the user to set the acknowledge interval (number of Days, Hours and Minutes).
+• Insert acknowledge interval - allows the user to set the acknowledge interval (number of Days, Hours, and Minutes).

 The Event group selector

-After all the Event information have been filled in the user can decide to preserve the new event, by pressing the Save button, or to Close the panel without saving.
+After all the Event information has been filled in the user can decide to preserve the new event, by pressing the Save button, or to Close the panel without saving.

 Editing a listed Event

-Users having the Manage events permission enabled can also change an Event settings, clicking on the Event card that requires changes.
+Users having the Manage events permission enabled can also change an Event setting, by clicking on the Event card that requires changes.

 Opening an Event in edit mode